Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Experiments

 \subsection{Dataset}

 To the best of our knowledge, there does not exist a dataset for our category of problems, i.e. where there is a modification on the constraint matrix coefficients, hence, the need to build a dataset.
-Our proposed dataset of problems is made of three categories of problems: \begin{itemize} \item \textbf{Cat.
-1 - Illustrative problems:} Four small problems with two variables and less than 15 constraints. \item \textbf{Cat.
-2 - Energy problems:} Three real-life problems from the energy field, two of which are large-scale. \item \textbf{Cat.
-3 - Netlib\cite{netlib} problems:} 191 problems derived from 81 original Netlib library problems.
-For each problem in Netlib, we randomly chose 100 constraints.
-For each constraint, we randomly select three coefficients that we copy in the Matrix $D$.
-We multiply each coefficient in D by a number between 0.1 and 0.9 selected uniformly and change its sign uniformly.
-We consider $\lambda \in [-1, 1]$.
-We only keep the problems that are feasible for $\lambda = -1, 0, 1$ and that have a non-linear behaviour.
-Two other variants are made where we select only equality or inequality constraints. \end{itemize} The third category of problems makes sure that the bounds are computed on a large number of different problems.
-A full description of the illustrative and real-life problems is given in Appendix \ref{annex:examples} as well as the list of all the Netlib problems considered.
-All problems in the dataset are minimization problems and their size is shown in Figure \ref{fig:dataset}.
+Our proposed dataset is divided into two main categories: LPs and MILPs.
+The LP instances are further classified into equality and inequality constrained problems, i.e. where the uncertainty matrix $D$ impacts respectively only equality or inequality constraints.
+The MILP instances include equality and inequality constrained problems from the MIPLIB as well as facility location and unit commitment problems.
+The dataset is made-of \begin{itemize} \item The LP dataset which consists of 115 instances derived from 81 original problems from the Netlib library\cite{netlib}.
+For each Netlib problem, we randomly select 100 constraints.
+Within each selected constraint, three coefficients are randomly chosen and copied into the matrix $D$.
+Each coefficient in $D$ is then multiplied by a scalar drawn uniformly from $[0.1, 0.9]$, and its sign is flipped with uniform probability.
+The parameter is defined as $\lambda \in [-1,1]$.
+We retain only instances that remain feasible for $\lambda = -1, 0, 1$, excluding degenerate cases where $f(-1) = f(0) = f(1)$.
+All LP instances are further classified into two categories: problems with only parametric inequality constraints (i.e., $Ax + \lambda Dx \le b$) and problems with only parametric equality constraints (i.e., $Ax + \lambda Dx = b$). \item The MILP dataset\cite{miplib} which is composed of 31 instances generated from MIPLIB, 72 facility location problems, and 54 unit commitment problems.
+The MIPLIB-based instances are generated following the same procedure as for the Netlib problems and are likewise divided into equality and inequality categories.
+The facility location and unit commitment instances are taken from \cite{commalab_datasets, facility_dataset, unit_dataset}.
+For the facility location problems, we assume that locations with a capacity exceeding 100 require a specific \emph{special} machine whose efficiency is uncertain and varies uniformly between $70\%$ and $110\%$ of the nominal production capacity.
+For the unit commitment problems, uncertainty is introduced in the load-balance constraint by multiplying the electricity production variable by a random scalar drawn uniformly from $[-0.3, 0.3]$. \end{itemize} Because each problem spans a different range of values, we rescale them so that the minimum over the interval $[\lambda_1,\lambda_2]$ is set to 1 and the maximum over the interval $[\lambda_1,\lambda_2]$ to 2, making comparison easier.
+All problems in the dataset are minimization problems and their size in terms of variables and constraints is shown in Figure \ref{fig:dataset}.
 The dataset is available on Zenodo \cite{zenodo_code} and the readers are encouraged to use it and extend the dataset with more problems.